 What challenges are museums likely to face in the future?
 Are museums still best suited as venues for exhibiting, documenting, presenting and archiving collections, as well as initiating interaction between the viewer and the object?
 In view of globalisation, answering such questions has taken on an international dimension.
 For example, what consequences can we draw from the fact that collections frequently have a strong European and North American cultural orientation?
 What role do digitalisation and the possibilities of virtual reality play with respect to new models, methods and structures in museums?
 With a four-part international conference series titled “Museal Episode”, the Goethe-Institut and the Federal Cultural Foundation wished to promote the exchange of ideas and encourage participants to develop new concepts and projects for museums.

 The day after the museum

 Museal episodes on the global future of museums

-All museums have been destroyed; everything, every collection has disappeared: A group of curators and museum directors from Africa, South America and Europe find themselves in a dystopian scenario and set out to discuss the issues at stake: if and how to rebuild museums and collections from scratch.
+All museums have been destroyed; everything, every collection has disappeared: A group of curators and museum directors from Africa, South America and Europe found themselves in a dystopian scenario and set out to discuss the issues at stake: if and how to rebuild museums and collections from scratch.
 Under these new circumstances, what would be exhibited, who would be the audience, what would be the objective?
-How will the museum of the future look like?
+How would the museum of the future look like?

 A performative symposium of the Goethe-Institut São Paulo and the German Federal Cultural Foundation with Marion Ackermann, Zdenka Badovinac, Övül Durmusoglu, Yilmaz Dziewior, Marina Fokidis, Anna-Catharina Gebbers, Matthias Mühling, Gabi Ngcobo, Luiza Proença , Marcelo Rezende who have continuously met over the last three years as part of the project “Museal Episodes” to discuss about the global future of museums.